aosabook/500lines/crawler/crawler.markdown

 yield from f
 ```

-...the outcome is precisely the same!
-The driving Task receives the future from its call to `self.coro.send(result)`, and when the future is resolved it sends the new result back into the coroutine.
+...the outcome is the same!
+The driving Task receives the future from its call to `send`, and when the future is resolved it sends the new result back into the coroutine.

 What is the advantage of using `yield from` everywhere?
 Why is that better than waiting for futures with `yield` and delegating to sub-coroutines with `yield from`?
 It is better because now, a method can freely change its implementation without affecting the caller: it might be a normal method that returns a future that will *resolve* to a value, or it might be a coroutine that contains `yield from` statements and *returns* a value.
 In either case, the caller need only `yield from` the method in order to wait for the result.

 Gentle reader, we have reached the end of our enjoyable exposition of coroutines in asyncio.
 We peered into the machinery of generators, and sketched an implementation of futures and tasks.
 We outlined how asyncio attains the best of both worlds: concurrent I/O that is more efficient than threads and more legible than callbacks.
 Of course, the real asyncio is much more sophisticated than our sketch.
 The real framework addresses zero-copy I/O, fair scheduling, exception handling, and an abundance of other features.

 To an asyncio user, coding with coroutines is much simpler than you saw here.
 In the code above we implemented coroutines from first principles, so you saw callbacks, tasks, and futures.
 You even saw non-blocking sockets and the call to ``select``.
 But when it comes time to build an application with asyncio, none of this appears in your code.
-As we promised, you can fetch a URL as sleekly as this:
+As we promised, you can now sleekly fetch a URL:

 ```python
     @asyncio.coroutine